Error code

 Is Samsung OC the same as 0C?+

 Often yes.
-Many searches mix the letter O and zero, so compare the displayed symbol with the manual, but treat both as overflow or high-water warnings.
+Many searches mix the letter O and zero, so compare the displayed symbol with the manual, but in practice both usually point to the same overflow or high-water warning.

 Why does Samsung OC keep coming back?+